finbourne/lusid-sdk-java/sdk/docs/TransactionFeesApi.md

     String instrumentIdentifier = "instrumentIdentifier_example"; // String | Optional.
 The Instrument Identifier to get properties for.
     String portfolioScope = "portfolioScope_example"; // String | Optional.
 The scope of the portfolio to fetch properties from.
     String portfolioCode = "portfolioCode_example"; // String | Optional.
 The code of the portfolio to fetch properties from.
     Map<String, String> requestBody = {"SettlementCurrency":"GBP","Country":"UK","Instrument/default/HeadOffice":"London"}; // Map<String, String> | Any other property keys or fields, including the top-level fields of the   fee rule (e.g. \"ExecutionBroker\" and \"SettlementCurrency\" ) and those defined in AdditionalKeys, along with   their corresponding values that should be matched for fees.
 Eg. \"Instrument/default/Name=exampleValue\" or   \"AdditionalKey2=Value2\". try {
-      ResourceListOfFeeRule result = apiInstance.getApplicableTransactionFees(effectiveAt, asAt, instrumentIdentifierType, instrumentIdentifier, portfolioScope, portfolioCode, requestBody);
+      ResourceListOfFeeRule result = apiInstance.getApplicableTransactionFees()
+            .effectiveAt(effectiveAt)
+            .asAt(asAt)
+            .instrumentIdentifierType(instrumentIdentifierType)
+            .instrumentIdentifier(instrumentIdentifier)
+            .portfolioScope(portfolioScope)
+            .portfolioCode(portfolioCode)
+            .requestBody(requestBody)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionFeesApi#getApplicableTransactionFees");